 - The card network sends a message to the processor, the Pismo platform.

 - The Pismo platform performs a set of stateless and stateful validations on the message.
+An issuer can also customize some validations, see Customized card validations for a complete list.

 - The Pismo platform validates the transaction.